Mt. Kilimanjaro Weather - When is the Best Time to Climb?

 December/January

-The four to six weeks around Christmas and New Year are the second peak climbing season on Kilimanjaro.
-Traffic is extremely high despite there still being a good chance of rainfall and thick clouds in the lower regions.
-It's not a time I would choose.
+The four to six week period around Christmas and New Year is the second peak climbing season on Kilimanjaro.
+This is due to the possibility for climbers to easily take time off from work and not necessarily due to the conditionsTraffic is extremely high despite there still being a good chance of rainfall and thick clouds in the lower regions.

 January-March